-NVRAM(Non-Volatile Random Access Memory) is one of non-volatile memory selections.
-This may be alternative to EEPROM back up memory.
+NVRAM(Non-Volatile Random Access Memory) is one of the non-volatile memory selections.
+This may be an alternative to EEPROM to back up the memory.
 NVRAM chips can be used for nonvolatile memory storage with many benefits comparing to EEPROM.
-Main benefit is that NVRAM chips work like static RAM.
-Actually they are RAM just they contain lithium cell battery for retaining RAM contents when main power is switched off.
-The backup memory can store contents as long as battery provides power.
-NVRAM chips doesn’t require much power, backup can be guaranteed for up to ten years.
+The main benefit is that NVRAM chips work like static RAM.
+They are RAM; they contain a lithium cell battery for retaining RAM contents when the main power is switched off.
+The backup memory can store contents as long as the battery provides power.
+NVRAM chips don’t require much power; backup can be guaranteed for up to ten years.

 For instance lets take Dallas NVRAM chip DS1225.

-It contains 64k(8k x 8) of RAM memory.
-Chip has internal battery built in so you don’t have to take care about additional backup power.
-Memory can hold contents about 10 years without relying only on internal battery.
+It contains 64k(8k x 8) of RAM.
+Chip has an internal battery built-in, so you don’t have to take care of additional backup power.
+Memory can hold contents for about 10 years without relying only on the internal battery.
 Using NVRAM gives unlimited write cycles, while EEPROM is limited to like 100000 times.
-Also content is protected during sudden external power loss.
-Main benefits I can see is operation speed and unlimited write cycles.
-IF application needs constantly update contents of backup memory, EEPROM 100000 write cycle limit may exceed very fast.
-In this case it is better to use NVRAM.
-Same situation with speed.
-EEPROM is quite slow memory and sometimes there would not be enough performance to store incoming backup data.
-NVRAM speed is same as SRAM, so there can be stored not only back up data, but application itself.
+Also, content is protected during sudden external power loss.
+The main benefits I can see are operation speed and unlimited write cycles.
+IF application needs constantly update backup memory contents, EEPROM 100000 write cycle limit may exceed very fast.
+In this case, it is better to use NVRAM—same situation with speed.
+EEPROM is quite slow memory, and sometimes there would not be enough performance to store incoming backup data.
+NVRAM speed is the same as SRAM, so there can be stored data and the application itself.

-DS1225 NVRAM also match pin-out with 2764 and 2864 EEPROM.
+DS1225 NVRAM also matches pin-out with 2764 and 2864 EEPROM.
 Chip.
 So it is easy to substitute chips if needed.

-Truly speaking NVRAM memory isn’t that popular as there are more nonvolatile alternatives like FLASH memory which is providing really high performance for low price.
-But NVRAM with static RAM inside stil provides significant speed comparing to FLASH.
+Truly speaking, NVRAM memory isn’t that popular as there are more nonvolatile alternatives like FLASH memory, which is providing really high performance for a low price.
+But NVRAM with static RAM inside still provides significant speed comparing to FLASH.